-Data integration is far from the end-all-be-all of inter-product experiences, but it gets the majority of the attention.
+Data integration is far from the end-all-be-all of cross-product experiences, but it gets the majority of the attention.

 We use Hubspot for a CRM, Zoom for online meetings and presentations, Calendly for scheduling, and Google Calendar for (duh) calendar.
 This is a very common combination of tools for very common workflow.

-Those four products pass data between them to create a seamless inter-product experience.
+Those four products pass data between them to create a seamless cross-product experience.
 The flow of data goes something like this:

 Each one of those steps, where data is passed from one system to another, replaces a set of manual clicks or copy-pastes that take a bunch of time and introduce opportunity for mistakes.

 In this case, four products operate as one to satisfy the job of "scheduling a meeting".